-We're creating sustainable change by empowering community-based organizations across Kenya to be agents of change in the lives of the girls in their community.
+We create sustainable change by empowering community-based organizations across Kenya to be agents of change in the lives of the girls in their community.

 Partnership Program Feedback:

-This recent media clip from NPR highlights the work of our Partnership Program.
+This 2016 media clip from NPR highlights the work of our Partnership Program.
 In the photo you will see our Programs team leading a lesson to show girls how to use a sanitary pad.